Mufarrizz/kirariz/README.md

 # 🌍 KIRARIZ Translator

 KIRARIZ is a language translator web app built using Python and Streamlit.
-It can translate text between multiple languages and speak the translated output using text‑to‑speech.
+It can translate text between multiple languages.

 This project was created for a school exhibition.